• Skip to primary navigation

 How to Enable USB Ports in Windows 11/10

-This is likely to be the case, if the computer is located at place of work, was provided to you by the employer to work from home or it was bought from an auction help by a company.
+This is likely to be the case, if the computer is located at place of work, you are using a computer provided by the employer to work from home or the computer was bought from an auction held by a company.

 Enable USB Ports in Windows 11/10

-If you the computer is using the Home Edition of Windows operating system, you can enable USB Drives by using Device Manager and Registry Editor.
+If you the Home Edition of Windows operating system is installed on your computer, you can enable USB Drives by using Device Manager and Registry Editor.

 Advertisement